Steve Lacy

-Steve Thomas Lacy-Moya (born May 23, 1998) is an American singer-songwriter, guitarist, and record producer.
-He gained recognition as the guitarist of the alternative R&B band the Internet.
-In 2017, he released his self-produced debut EP, Steve Lacy's Demo.
-Following this, Lacy was featured alongside Frank Ocean on the song "911 / Mr. Lonely" by Tyler, the Creator; and co-wrote songs for artists such as Solange Knowles, Chloe x Halle, and Kendrick Lamar, the latter of whom he worked with on the song "Pride".
+Steve Thomas Lacy-Moya (born May 23, 1998) is an American singer-songwriter, guitarist and record producer.
+He gained recognition as the guitarist of the alternative R&B band the Internet, which he joined in 2015.
+His self-produced debut EP, Steve Lacy's Demo (2017), was met with critical praise and became a sleeper hit.
+Lacy then guest performed alongside Frank Ocean on Tyler, the Creator's 2017 single "911 / Mr. Lonely", which received double platinum certification by the Recording Industry Association of America (RIAA).
+That year, he also co-wrote songs for artists including Solange Knowles, and Kendrick Lamar on his song "Pride".

-His debut studio album, Apollo XXI (2019), earned him a nomination for Best Urban Contemporary Album at the 62nd Annual Grammy Awards.
-That same year, he was featured on the single "Sunflower" by Vampire Weekend.
-He then collaborated with Calvin Harris (under the moniker Love Regenerator) on the song "Live Without Your Love", which earned him a chart entry in the United Kingdom.

-His second studio album, Gemini Rights (2022), peaked within the top ten of the Billboard 200 chart.
-The album spawned the single "Bad Habit", which became Lacy's first song to reach number one on the Billboard Hot 100 after going viral on TikTok, where a snippet of the song was used as the soundtrack for over 400,000 videos on the platform.
-It earned him two Grammy Award nominations for Record of the Year and Song of the Year, with its parent album winning Best Progressive R&B Album.
+His debut studio album, Apollo XXI (2019), earned a Grammy Award nomination for Best Urban Contemporary Album.
+That same year, he guest appeared on Vampire Weekend's single "Sunflower", as well as Calvin Harris' song "Live Without Your Love", which entered the UK Singles Chart.
+He signed with RCA Records to release his second studio album Gemini Rights (2022), which peaked within the top ten of the Billboard 200 chart and spawned the single "Bad Habit".
+The song peaked atop the Billboard Hot 100 after going viral on TikTok; it was nominated for Best Pop Solo Performance, Record of the Year and Song of the Year at the 65th Annual Grammy Awards, while its parent album won Best Progressive R&B Album.
+He was named one of the 100 most influential people in the world by Time magazine in 2023.

 Early life

 Steve Thomas Lacy-Moya was born in Compton, California, on May 23, 1998, the son of an African-American mother and Filipino father.
-He was raised by his mother, with his father being largely absent from his life and usually only visiting on special occasions.
-When Lacy was 10 years old, his father passed away.
-Lacy attended Washington Preparatory High School before moving onto a private school.
+He was raised by his mother and grew up with his sister Asia Lacy (Asiatica), with his father being largely absent from his life and usually only visiting on special occasions.
+When Lacy was 10 years old, his father died.
+Lacy attended Narbonne High School before moving onto a private school.
 Lacy has said that he grew up sheltered, a result of his mother wanting to shield him and his sisters from the environment at the time in Compton.